Abandoning your animal

 If you have a child, prepare him for this difficult time.
 Download this one-page document.

-• A veterinary team
+• A veterinary team and adapted care

-• A comfortable and modern setting
+• Comfortable and modern facility

-• Animal behavior professionals
+• Animal behaviour professionals

-• Quality food
+• Nutritious/quality food

 Brown dog lying in its bed with a blanket.